IIITLucknowSWEngg/CSAICSABTeam010/URD.md

 ---

 ## **6. Conclusion**
-This document provides detailed user requirements for the Decathlon.com competitor website.
-It serves as a guide for development, ensuring that the platform aligns with user expectations and project goals.
+This document provides detailed athlete requirements for the Decathlon.com competitor website.
+It serves as a guide for development, ensuring that the platform aligns with athlete expectations and project goals.